The Bob Hall Legacy Fund

 The Legacy Didn’t End at the Finish Line.

-For fifty years, Bob has shown the world what’s possible when a barrier is broken.
+Bob showed the world what becomes possible when a barrier is broken.

 They bring new life to equipment and, more importantly, new opportunities to people.
 I’m proud to have my legacy continue through REquipment.